Skip to main content

 IDs vs resource paths

-Every resource has a stable ID (e.g., cap_k3R-nX9vLm7Qp2Yw5Jd8F).
+Every resource has a stable ID (e.g., pool_k3R-nX9vLm7Qp2Yw5Jd8F).
 IDs never change for the lifetime of the resource.
 Resource paths are derived from the resource’s name, workspace, and account, so they change when any of those change.
-If you rename a capacity from training-pool to inference-pool, its ID stays the same but its resource path changes.
+If you rename a pool from training-pool to inference-pool, its ID stays the same but its resource path changes.
 Use IDs for automation and integrations that need stable references.
 Use resource paths for convenience in the CLI and ad-hoc API calls.
 API responses include both.

 Using resource paths in the API